 Are you ready to live like a warrior?
 Throughout our 10 weekend teacher training program you will transform the way you move, gain a newfound understanding of yoga and movement while cultivating your voice as a teacher.

-In our training aspiring teachers will learn a system of yoga, movement and meditatiion techniques from which they can design practices that range from restorative and healing to vigorous flows incorporating strength training and advanced asana.
+In our training aspiring teachers will learn a system of yoga, movement and meditation techniques from which they can design practices that range from restorative and healing to vigorous flows incorporating strength training and advanced asana.
 Training will be led by some of NYC's most respected yoga and movement teachers including Sean Langhaus, Emily Lesinski, Sam Chase, Isaac Pena, Erin Vaughn and David Rome.
-Dates & Times

 Training Curriculum Includes: